 • is regarded as suitable wear for school and good value for money by the

 • is designed with health and safety in mind.

 The school has a clearly defined uniform that all the children wear.
 The uniform is an integral part of the school ethos.
-As a school we have a logo which is embroidered on our school jumpers and PE T-Shirt, PE Bags Book Bags with our logo on.
-These items are available for purchase via ParentPay.
+As a school we have a logo which is embroidered on our school jumpers and PE T-Shirt, PE Bags and Book Bags.
+These items (*) are available for purchase via ParentPay.
 Please allow 7 working days for your order to be processed, uniform orders will be distributed directly to the children to bring home.

 School Tie: Red/Grey (*)

 No trainers, boots or open toed shoes or heels.

 Due to the recent changes in the school uniform, there will be a period of transition where previous shirts and jumpers/cardigans will be allowed to be worn.

 Please note that a complete change of PE kit is required from everyday uniform including socks, plimsolls/trainers.